rvind92/express-app/README.md

 5. Visit https://github.com/rvind92/express-app/pulls and approve the PR to kick the build and push process.
 You can view the workflox execution at https://github.com/rvind92/express-app/actions.
 6. Once completed, visit https://github.com/rvind92/express-app/pulls again and approve for merging the code.
 7. Visit the ArgoCD UI at localhost:80 or https://20.14.29.149 and click on express-app application in the application list.
 8. Observe the ArgoCD agent in updating the state of the application.
-If it is not updating, then manually sync the application by click on the Sync Apps button.
+If it is not updating, then manually trigger the sync for application by click on the Sync Apps button.
 9. Once the state is healthy, open your browser and visit localhost:3000 or https://20.14.29.149:3000.